tc39/notes/es6/2014-04/apr-9.md

 BT: Will need to support a variety of disparate test systems

 MB: What about Annex B tests?
-They’d have to run in a browser; test runner needs to support that somehow.
+They'd have to run in a browser; test runner needs to support that somehow.

-MM: Detect Annex B features, then if they’re present, test if they behave as per the spec, if not, fail silently.
+MM: Detect Annex B features, then if they're present, test if they behave as per the spec, if not, fail silently.

 BT: Continue to report test coverage gaps.